State Authorization and Consumer Complaints

 Resources for Professional Licensure

 Georgia State University will work to provide accurate state licensure information to applicants but GSU cannot always confirm whether the course or program meets requirements for professional licensure in the student’s home state.
 We strongly recommend students check with the appropriate state licensing board for their home state requirements.
 Here is a preliminary list by state, but this list is not comprehensive it is meant to provide a starting place for a search. copy-of-licensing-boards-by-state

 Pursuant to the United States Department of Education’s Program Integrity Rule, each institution of higher education is required to provide all prospective and current students with the contact information of the state agency or agencies that handle complaints against postsecondary education institutions offering distance learning within that state.
 Click here to access a list of contacts from each state in which a student may file a complaint.

 Students are encouraged to utilize Georgia State University’s internal complaint or review policies and procedures prior to filing a complaint with a state agency.
 These can be found in the Student Code of Conduct and in the Georgia State University Policy Procedures for Student Complaints, Petitions for Policy Waivers and Variances, and Appeals.

-Current or prospective Georgia State University students with a concern directly related to online learning may contact Michael Galchinsky, Director of Distance Education, at 404 413-2501, or firstname.lastname@example.org.
+Current or prospective Georgia State University students with a concern directly related to online learning may contact Michael Galchinsky, Associate Provost of Institutional Effectiveness, at 404 413-2578, or firstname.lastname@example.org.